How to Align Your Cybersecurity With Your Strategy

 A successful strategy is more of a process rather than something you check off your to-do list.
-It should create actionable items that are repeatable, scalable, and can be modified for unforeseen challenges in the business environment, much like what we’re experiencing right now.
+It should create actionable items that are repeatable, scalable, and can be modified for unforeseen challenges in the business environment.
 For instance, to ensure that all departments are working together toward the same goals, use a productivity platform to help teams communicate and check off actionable items as they are completed.
 By creating a strategic plan you can assess changes that may need to be made and alter workflows to overcome new challenges and reach goals that might not have been feasible before the process was implemented.

 When planning your business strategy, it’s important to do some departmental auditing to figure out where there are successes, where there could be improvements, and where there might be a bottleneck.
 Asking questions like: “What direction do we want to take the company?” and “How are we set up organizationally to reach our goals?” are great starter questions to assess the current internal climate of the company.
 Once you have identified a clear vision for the future you can then begin to incorporate cybersecurity into the mix.

 Once you’ve finished an internal audit, you can then look at your IT measures.
 Are there silos between IT and other departments?
 IT workflow should foster cross-departmental collaboration.
 If you’re thinking about increasing your cybersecurity measures company-wide, you might want to start by making IT more involved in normal business functions and procedures for all employees.
 The goal is to have business function and IT in alignment.